donaldbales/ex-mysql/README.md

 # ex-mysql
-Sample MySQL application to characterize data
+Sample MySQL application used to characterize data